claudio-digeronimo/claudio_digeronimo.github.io/_projects/1_project.md

 related_publications: false
 ---

-Pietro San is a project that uses consumer-grade drones — legally operable by anyone — to survey urban areas and map the distribution of litter in cities.
+Pietro San is a project that uses small DJI drones, legally operable by anyone, to survey urban areas and map the distribution of litter in cities.
 Its goal is to raise awareness about the growing issue of waste and plastic, which have become part of our daily environment, while also addressing the problem through a quantitative and technologically driven approach.
 By leveraging automation, the project aims to provide regular, zero-impact data accessible to all citizens, enabling authorities to take targeted action where waste accumulation occurs most rapidly.

 <div class="row">
   <div class="col-sm mt-3 mt-md-0">